-The Luminary and Impressionhad ice machines just like any motel back home.
+The Luminary and Impression had ice machines just like any motel back home.
 It was surprising because ice is consider immoral, against the natural law, in Europe.
 They were a god-send because of the 95F heat wave the first 5 days.
-With all the exercise we were doing, a drink with two tiny ice cubes just wouldn't cut it. if the Visionary had an ice machine one, i didn't see it.
+With all the exercise we were doing, a drink with two tiny ice cubes just wouldn't cut it.
+If the Visionary had an ice machine, I didn't see it.
 But by that time the heat wave was history.

 - Acoustics in dining room and lounge on all 3 ships